mastracu/weblinkendpoint/readme.md

 A pricetag will be automatically printed if the barcode is found.
 I can then change the price of the item in the table on http://weblinkendpoint.mastracu.it/pricetag.html .
 I then scan the same product again and the label is printed with a different price.
 By selecting a product and a printer from http://weblinkendpoint.mastracu.it/pricetag.html I can also show how to print a label “remotely”.

+**Please note - data are not persistent and application is restarted every 24 hours so price changes / new products will be lost the following day.**

 ### Label conversion

 For the label conversion demo, I change the application associated to the ZD420 printer to ifadlabelconvertion.
 I do that on http://weblinkendpoint.mastracu.it/appselector.html